 Jeffrey Zeigler, 53, has been identified as the man deputies say pulled a shotgun on a 14-year-old teen.
 During his arraignment, he tried to make a statement about what happened when the family heard a knock at the door.

-"There is a lot more to the story ad I think that will all come out in court," Zeigler said.
+"There is a lot more to the story ad I think that will all come out in court," Zeigler said earlier this month at his arraignment.
 "I was in bed yesterday morning when my wife started screaming and crying."

-Judge Julie Nicholson cut him off, saying she didn't want to hear the facts of the case.
+Judge Julie Nicholson cut him off then, saying she didn't want to hear the facts of the case.
 She then issued a $50,000 cash bond with conditions.
 One is that he can't be 10 miles from Brennan Walker's home, the 14 year old he allegedly shot at.

 "I am asking that I stay in the same house and keep my family together, I'm begging," Zeigler pleaded.